-One thing we all can agree on is that hindsight is always very clear.
-When we’re discussing and reviewing issues in technology systems and failed projects, we can usually make a data path to the problem.
+One thing we all can agree on is that hindsight makes things much more clear.
+When we’re discussing and reviewing past issues in technology systems and failed projects, we can usually make a data path to the problem.
 Data governance issues can exist in organizations of any size, but if you don’t know much about data governance, that’s an indication of a potential issue.

 1: You have pockets of adoption